nmsa/tma-framework/tma-dashboard/README.md

 ## API communication setup

-The IP address and port of TMA's API (URL_API_TMA), where requests from this tool will be sent to, are configured in [Configurations.js](tma-dashboard/src/configurations/Configurations.js) file, under the following directory:
+The IP address and port of [TMA's API](https://github.com/nmsa/tma-framework-k/tree/master/development/tma-admin-api), where requests from this tool will be sent to, are configured in [Configurations.js](tma-dashboard/src/configurations/Configurations.js) file, under the following directory:

 ```
 ...\tma-dashboard\src\configurations\